 Panels (a) and (b).
-Influence function-based community landscape construction.
-Panel (a) illustrates that an influence function (colored hill-like areas) may belong to each node or link of the network.
-Influence functions can be determined by any of the influence function calculation algorithms described (see Figure 1. of the main text and Suppl.
+Community heap-based community landscape construction.
+Panel (a) illustrates that a community heap (colored hill-like areas) may belong to each element or link of the network.
+Community heaps can be determined by any of the community heap construction methods described (see Figure 1. of the main text and Suppl.
 Methods, Section IV).
-Panel (b) shows that a community landscape may be constructed by summing up the individual influence functions belonging to the nodes or links of the network (see Suppl.
-Methods, Section IV.1-3.).
-Panels (c) and (d).
+Panel (b) shows that a community landscape may be constructed by summing up the individual community heaps belonging to the elements or links of the network (see Suppl.
+Methods, Section IV.1-3.), Panels (c) and (d).
 Direct construction of a community landscape.
-It may be possible to construct the community landscape directly, omitting the influence function calculation step.
+It may be possible to construct the community landscape directly, omitting the community heap construction step.
 As an example, data acquired by former community detection algorithms can be directly transformed into a community landscape.
-On Panel (c) the betweenness centrality values of a network are shown as heights of the links.
-The original algorithm by Girvan and Newman (2002) iteratively removes the links of highest betweenness, and defines modules as connected components (colored parts under the curve in the picture) of the remaining network.
+Panel (c) depicts the 'inverse BCL and community landscape' of the network, where the height assigned to a given link is higher, if the link was removed from the network sooner by the betweenness centrality-based iterative hierarchical community detection algorithm of Girvan and Newman (2002).
+This algorithm iteratively removes the links of highest betweenness, and defines modules as connected components (colored parts under the curve in the picture) of the remaining network.
 In this method the number of modules depends on the length of the iteration process.
 The horizontal line of Panel (c) represents the final round of the iterative process.
-As this algorithm removes links of high betweenness centrality from the network first, which are usually inter-modular links, the links removed last tend to be located at modular centers.
-Let the community landscape height $c{ij}$ of the link( $i_i$ ) be k (h>0), if the given link was removed from the network in the h-th iteration.
-This way we get the 'BCLand community landscape' shown on Panel (d) (see Suppl.
-Methods, Section IV.4.b.), on which the original modularization can be gained by applying the height threshold-based hill determination method.
-A similar conversion of an other partitioning technique to a community landscape yields overlapping modules as a rule.
-The horizontal lines below the panels represent links (or nodes) of the network with the appropriate colors of their modules.
+As this algorithm removes links of high betweenness centrality from the network first, wich are usually inter-modular links, the links removed last tend to be located at modular centres.
+From this logic inverting the 'inverse BCLand community landscape' of Panel (c) results in the BCLand community landscape shown on Panel (d) (see Suppl.
+Methods, Section IV.4.b.).
+We would line to note that the method outlined here enables the conversion of a former non-overlapping method to a community landscape, which may yield overlapping modules.
+The horizontal lines below the panels represent links (or elements) of the network with the appropriate colors of their modules.